stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

   As though at command, the sapphire lightnings burned forth.
 They burst from the disc into the body of the crystal cube, then beat back, bathing the disc and the markings.
 Again these began to change, shifting, moving, advancing, and retreating in the blue gleaming.
 They were no longer cuneiform.
-They were things&nbsp;.&nbsp;.&nbsp;. objects.
+They were things . . . objects.

   He heard the murmuring music, the plucked harp strings.
 Louder grew the sound and louder, and now all the body of the cube vibrated to their rhythm.
 The crystal walls were melting, growing misty as though formed of the mist of diamonds.
-And the disc itself was growing&nbsp;.&nbsp;.&nbsp;. the shapes shifting, dividing and multiplying as though some door had been opened and into it companies of phantasms were pouring.
+And the disc itself was growing . . . the shapes shifting, dividing and multiplying as though some door had been opened and into it companies of phantasms were pouring.
 While brighter, more bright grew the pulsing light.

   He felt swift panic, tried to withdraw sight and will, dropped the flash.
-The cube had no need now of the ray&nbsp;.&nbsp;.&nbsp;. and he could not withdraw&nbsp;.&nbsp;.&nbsp;. could not withdraw?
+The cube had no need now of the ray . . . and he could not withdraw . . . could not withdraw?
 Why, he himself was being sucked into that disc which was now a globe within which unnameable shapes danced to a music that bathed the globe with steady radiance.

   There was no tent.
-There was only a vast curtain of sparkling mist behind which shone the globe.&nbsp;.&nbsp;.&nbsp;.
+There was only a vast curtain of sparkling mist behind which shone the globe. . . .
 He felt himself drawn through that mist, sucked through it as if by a mighty wind, straight for the globe.

     [H. P. Lovecraft]

   As the mist-blurred light of the sapphire suns grew more and more intense, the outlines of the globe ahead wavered and dissolved to a churning chaos.
-Its pallor and its motion and its music all blended themselves with the engulfing mist&mdash;bleaching it to a pale steel-colour and setting it undulantly in motion.
+Its pallor and its motion and its music all blended themselves with the engulfing mist--bleaching it to a pale steel-colour and setting it undulantly in motion.
 And the sapphire suns, too, melted imperceptibly into the greying infinity of shapeless pulsation.

   Meanwhile the sense of forward, outward motion grew intolerably, incredibly, cosmically swift.
 Every standard of speed known to earth seemed dwarfed, and Campbell knew that any such flight in physical reality would mean instant death to a human being.
-Even as it was&mdash;in this strange, hellish hypnosis or nightmare&mdash;the quasi-visual impression of meteor-like hurtling almost paralyzed his mind.
+Even as it was--in this strange, hellish hypnosis or nightmare--the quasi-visual impression of meteor-like hurtling almost paralyzed his mind.
 Though there were no real points of reference in the grey, pulsing void, he felt that he was approaching and passing the speed of light itself.
-Finally his consciousness did go under&mdash;and merciful blackness swallowed everything.
+Finally his consciousness did go under--and merciful blackness swallowed everything.

   It was very suddenly, and amidst the most impenetrable darkness, that thoughts and ideas again came to George Campbell.
-Of how many moments&mdash;or years&mdash;or eternities&mdash;had elapsed since his flight through the grey void, he could form no estimate.
+Of how many moments--or years--or eternities--had elapsed since his flight through the grey void, he could form no estimate.
 He knew only that he seemed to be at rest and without pain.
 Indeed, the absence of all physical sensation was the salient quality of his condition.
-It made even the blackness seem less solidly black&mdash;suggesting as it did that he was rather a disembodied intelligence in a state beyond physical senses, than a corporeal being with senses deprived of their accustomed objects of perception.
-He could think sharply and quickly&mdash;almost preternaturally so&mdash;yet could form no idea whatsoever of his situation.
+It made even the blackness seem less solidly black--suggesting as it did that he was rather a disembodied intelligence in a state beyond physical senses, than a corporeal being with senses deprived of their accustomed objects of perception.
+He could think sharply and quickly--almost preternaturally so--yet could form no idea whatsoever of his situation.

   Half by instinct, he realised that he was not in his own tent.
 True, he might have awaked there from a nightmare to a world equally black; yet he knew this was not so.
-There was no camp cot beneath him&mdash;he had no hands to feel the blankets and canvas surface and flashlight that ought to be around him&mdash;there was no sensation of cold in the air&mdash;no flap through which he could glimpse the pale night outside&nbsp;.&nbsp;.&nbsp;. something was wrong, dreadfully wrong.
+There was no camp cot beneath him--he had no hands to feel the blankets and canvas surface and flashlight that ought to be around him--there was no sensation of cold in the air--no flap through which he could glimpse the pale night outside . . . something was wrong, dreadfully wrong.

-  He cast his mind backward and thought of the fluorescent cube which had hypnotised him&mdash;of that, and all which had followed.
+  He cast his mind backward and thought of the fluorescent cube which had hypnotised him--of that, and all which had followed.
 He had known that his mind was going, yet had been unable to draw back.
-At the last moment there had been a shocking, panic fear&mdash;a subconscious fear beyond even that caused by the sensation of daemonic flight.
-It had come from some vague flash or remote recollection&mdash;just what, he could not at once tell.
-Some cell-group in the back of his head had seemed to find a cloudily familiar quality in the cube&mdash;and that familiarity was fraught with dim terror.
+At the last moment there had been a shocking, panic fear--a subconscious fear beyond even that caused by the sensation of daemonic flight.
+It had come from some vague flash or remote recollection--just what, he could not at once tell.
+Some cell-group in the back of his head had seemed to find a cloudily familiar quality in the cube--and that familiarity was fraught with dim terror.
 Now he tried to remember what the familiarity and the terror were.

   Little by little it came to him.
-Once&mdash;long ago, in connection with his geological life-work&mdash;he had read of something like that cube.
+Once--long ago, in connection with his geological life-work--he had read of something like that cube.
 It had to do with those debatable and disquieting clay fragments called the Eltdown Shards, dug up from pre-carboniferous strata in southern England thirty years before.
 Their shape and markings were so queer that a few scholars hinted at artificiality, and made wild conjectures about them and their origin.
-They came, clearly, from a time when no human beings could exist on the globe&mdash;but their contours and figurings were damnably puzzling.
+They came, clearly, from a time when no human beings could exist on the globe--but their contours and figurings were damnably puzzling.
 That was how they got their name.

   It was not, however, in the writings of any sober scientist that Campbell had seen that reference to a crystal, disc-holding globe.
 The source was far less reputable, and infinitely more vivid.
-About 1912 a deeply learned Sussex clergyman of occultist leanings&mdash;the Reverend Arthur Brooke Winters-Hall&mdash;had professed to identify the markings on the Eltdown Shards with some of the so-called &ldquo;pre-human hieroglyphs&rdquo; persistently cherished and esoterically handed down in certain mystical circles, and had published at his own expense what purported to be a &ldquo;translation&rdquo; of the primal and baffling &ldquo;inscriptions&rdquo;&mdash;a &ldquo;translation&rdquo; still quoted frequently and seriously by occult writers.
-In this &ldquo;translation&rdquo;&mdash;a surprisingly long brochure in view of the limited number of &ldquo;shards&rdquo; existing&mdash;had occurred the narrative, supposedly of pre-human authorship, containing the now frightening reference.
+About 1912 a deeply learned Sussex clergyman of occultist leanings--the Reverend Arthur Brooke Winters-Hall--had professed to identify the markings on the Eltdown Shards with some of the so-called  "pre-human hieroglyphs " persistently cherished and esoterically handed down in certain mystical circles, and had published at his own expense what purported to be a  "translation " of the primal and baffling  "inscriptions "--a "translation " still quoted frequently and seriously by occult writers.
+In this "translation "--a surprisingly long brochure in view of the limited number of "shards " existing--had occurred the narrative, supposedly of pre-human authorship, containing the now frightening reference.

-  As the story went, there dwelt on a world&mdash;and eventually on countless other worlds&mdash;of outer space a mighty order of worm-like beings whose attainments and whose control of nature surpassed anything within the range of terrestrial imagination.
-They had mastered the art of interstellar travel early in their career, and had peopled every habitable planet in their own galaxy&mdash;killing off the races they found.
+  As the story went, there dwelt on a world--and eventually on countless other worlds--of outer space a mighty order of worm-like beings whose attainments and whose control of nature surpassed anything within the range of terrestrial imagination.
+They had mastered the art of interstellar travel early in their career, and had peopled every habitable planet in their own galaxy--killing off the races they found.

-  Beyond the limits of their own galaxy&mdash;which was not ours&mdash;they could not navigate in person; but in their quest for knowledge of all space and time they discovered a means of spanning certain transgalactic gulfs with their minds.
-They devised peculiar objects&mdash;strangely energized cubes of a curious crystal containing hypnotic talismen and enclosed in space-resisting spherical envelopes of an unknown substance&mdash;which could be forcibly expelled beyond the limits of their universe, and which would respond to the attraction of cool solid matter only.
+  Beyond the limits of their own galaxy--which was not ours--they could not navigate in person; but in their quest for knowledge of all space and time they discovered a means of spanning certain transgalactic gulfs with their minds.
+They devised peculiar objects--strangely energized cubes of a curious crystal containing hypnotic talismen and enclosed in space-resisting spherical envelopes of an unknown substance--which could be forcibly expelled beyond the limits of their universe, and which would respond to the attraction of cool solid matter only.